shaun-barnard/python/encrypted-message-exchanger/README.md

 Readme.md
 Overview
-This Python script is an example of a command-line tool that uses Scapy to craft and send custom packets with encryption and HMAC signature.
+This Python command-line tool that uses Scapy to craft and send custom packets with encryption and HMAC signature.
 It also includes a listening mode to monitor and decrypt incoming packets.
 Features
 Encryption: The script uses Blowfish encryption to secure the payload of the packets.
 HMAC Signature: The script generates an HMAC signature using SHA-256 to ensure the integrity of the packets.